sedc-codecademy/mkwd11-js-06-nodejsadv/G10/HOMEWORK.md

 1. Remove mongoose from the project.
 2. Add TypeORM to the project.
 Change the project structure so that you will have both services for business logic and models for TypeORM.

+### Task 8

+Add authentication to the project.
+The project should have two types of users:
+- Admin - can do everything
+- User - can only view data (general users should not be able to create, update nor delete zookeepers and animals)

 ### Bonus requirements
 1. Expand the get all animals endpoint with ability to:
 - get all animals from certain location